EDChui/katacoda-scenarios/slack-bot/step3.md

 Finally we would like to make a HTTP request to GitHub.
 But first we have to install and include the library `requests`.

-1. `pip install requests`{{execute}}
+1. `pip install requests`{{execute interrupt}}
 2.
 <pre class="file" data-filename="main.py" data-target="insert" data-marker="# TODO-import-requests-library">
 import requests</pre>

-From the [GitHub API Documentation](https://docs.github.com/en/rest/repos/repos#get-a-repository), we can get the total number of open issues and pull requests of a repository in the attribute `open_issues_count` of the response of GET https://api.github.com/repos/OWNER/REPO.
+From the [GitHub API Documentation](https://docs.github.com/en/rest/repos/repos#get-a-repository), we can get the total number of open issues and pull requests of a repository in the attribute `open_issues_count` of the response from GET https://api.github.com/repos/OWNER/REPO.

+Here we make a request to the GitHub API and will make a respond in Slack base on the response.

 <pre class="file" data-filename="main.py" data-target="insert" data-marker="# TODO-making-HTTP-request">
    # Doc: https://docs.github.com/en/rest/repos/repos#get-a-repository